Baraa42/blockchain-developer-bootcamp-final-project/README.md

 3. Deposit some ETH in the contract.
 4. Place your bets.
 5. Withdraw ETH the you don't need for betting.

+## TODO Improvements :
+1. Using Chainlink to settle game results.
+2. Have a separate contract handling Banking : Deposit/Withdrawals.
+3. Deploy 1 separate contract for each game.

 ## Public address for certification :
 - `baraa.eth`